ItsAndrewM/project-facespace/README.md

 <img src="./_screenshots/homepage_3.png" />

+---

 ### The Profile Page

 <img src="./_screenshots/profile_3.png" />

+The friends on the profile page should:
+- Be clickable and take you to each person's profile.
+- Have their pictures loaded correctly.
+    - **HINT: The `Promise.all()` method might help here (you can find it in exercise 4 of the promises workshop).**

+---

 ### The Sign in page

 <img src="./_screenshots/signin_2.png" />

-> Wouldn't it be nice to have a way to validate who was signing in?

-> Wouldn't it also be nice for the website to redirect you to the home page when you've signed in?
+The sign in page needs to:
+- Show an error if the username is not valid.
+- Store the logged in user in `sessionStorage` if the login was successful.
+- Redirect to the homepage if the login was successful.

+---

+### No Sign in for you!

+If someone is already signed in, they should not be able to see the sign in page.
+Prevent this from happening by redirecting them to the home page if they try to navigate to the sign in page.

+Make use of the information in `sessionStorage` to detect if the user is signed in or not.

+> **HINT: You'll want to make your state persistant! 😉**

+---

-### A link to the signin page in the header
+### A link to the sign in page in the header

-We should have a link to the signin page in the header.
+We should have a link to the sign in page in the header.

 <img src="./_screenshots/signin_button.png" />